chaozznl/chaozzForum/README.md

-# chaozzForum
+# chaozzForum -a simple, lightweight, flatfile forum
-## a lightweight, simple forum using a flatfile database engine
-### by Elmar Wenners, The Netherlands, 2019
+(c)2008-2019 by E. Wenners, The Netherlands - chaozz.nl

 How to start using chaozzForum: